FriendlyAI/Pystation/README.md

 libshout2

+LAME

 ### Linux

 You must install tkinter using `sudo apt-get install python3-tk`

+### macOS

+Because macOS doesn't natively support loopback audio (recording from your speaker's output), it is recommended that you install Soundflower or similar loopback software and create an aggregate output device to stream to both your preferred output and the loopback.

 ## Config
 You can set your own default profile by creating a `conf.ini` file in the `config` folder.
 An example configure file is